-GCSE Art & Design
+Art & Design

 The art & design GCSE is designed to encourage students to be both adventurous and enquiring, at the same time as being expressive with their work.

-Students will be given the exciting opportunity to complete three units of work in art & design, photography and three-dimensional studies.
-Students will experience a structured approach to the teaching of art & design mediums which focuses on continuity, progression, experience and high standards.
+Students will be given the exciting opportunity to complete two coursework projects using a variety of mediums with photography highly encouraged.

+Students will experience a structured approach to the teaching of art & design mediums which focuses on continuity, progression, experience, and high standards.
 Students will be fully supported throughout the GCSE with continual feedback and support sessions.
 To be successful, students should not only demonstrate a range of practical ability and skills but also show appreciation of art & design from a diverse range, past and present, relating to their own ideas.
-This will be achieved through increasing research skills, and recording, developing and expressing ideas in working journals (sketchbooks) and portfolio sheets.
-This will lead to final pieces of work.
+This will be achieved through increasing research skills, and recording, developing, and expressing ideas in working journals (sketchbooks) and portfolio sheets, this will lead to final pieces of work.
 Commitment with independent learning and time management are essential elements in this GCSE, where 60% of marks are gained from coursework.